Gary Gygax: 2000–2008: Later works and death

-Due to creative differences, Kuntz backed out of the project, but created an adventure module that would be published at the same time as Gygax's first book.
-Gygax continued to painstakingly put Castle Zagyg together on his own, but even this slow and laborious process came to a complete halt when Gygax suffered a serious stroke in April 2004 and then another one a few weeks later.
-Although he returned to his keyboard after a seven-month convalescence, his output was reduced from 14-hour work days to only one or two hours per day.
-Finally in 2005, Castle Zagyg Part I: Yggsburgh, the first book in the six-book series, appeared.
+Due to creative differences, Kuntz backed out of the project but created an adventure module that would be published at the same time as Gygax's first book.
+Gygax continued to put Castle Zagyg together on his own, but this came to a complete halt when he had a serious stroke in April 2004 and then another one a few weeks later.
+He returned to his keyboard after a seven-month convalescence, his output reduced from 14-hour work days to only one or two hours per day.
+Castle Zagyg Part I: Yggsburgh finally appeared in 2005, the first book in the six-book series.
 Later that year, Troll Lord Games also published Castle Zagyg: Dark Chateau (2005), the adventure module written for the Yggsburgh setting by Rob Kuntz.
-Jeff Talanian helped with the creation of the dungeon, eventually resulting in publication of the limited edition CZ9: The East Marks Gazetteer (2007).
+Jeff Talanian assisted in creating the dungeon, which was ultimately published in the limited edition release CZ9: The East Marks Gazetteer (2007).

 That same year, Gygax was diagnosed with a potentially deadly abdominal aortic aneurysm.
-Doctors concurred that surgery was needed, but their estimates of success varied from 50% to 90%.
-With no firm medical consensus, Gygax came to believe that he would likely die on the operating table; he refused to consider surgery, although he realized that a rupture of the aneurysm – likely inevitable – would be fatal.
+Doctors concurred that surgery was needed, but their estimates of success varied from 50-percent to 90-percent.
+Gygax came to believe that he would likely die on the operating table, and he refused to consider surgery, although he realized that a rupture of the aneurysm would be fatal.
 In one concession to his condition, he switched from cigarettes, which he had smoked since high school, to cigars.

-It wasn't until 2008 that Gygax was able to finish the second volume of six volumes, Castle Zagyg: The Upper Works, which described details of the castle above ground.
-The next two volumes were supposed to detail the dungeons beneath Castle Zagyg.
-However, before they could be written, Gygax died in March 2008.
-Three months after his death, Gygax Games – a new company formed by Gary's widow, Gail – withdrew all of the Gygax licenses from Troll Lord, and also from Hekaforge.
+It was not until 2008 that Gygax was able to finish the second of six volumes entitled Castle Zagyg: The Upper Works, which described details of the castle above ground.
+The next two volumes were supposed to detail the dungeons beneath Castle Zagyg, but Gygax died in March 2008 before they could be written.
+His widow Gail had formed the new company Gygax Games, and the company withdrew all of the Gygax licenses from Troll Lord and from Hekaforge three months after he died.

 Personal life

-From an early age, Gygax hunted and was a target-shooter with both bow and gun.
-He was also an avid gun collector, and at various times owned a variety of rifles, shotguns, and handguns.
+Gygax married Mary Jo Powell on September 14, 1958.
+They had five children together: Ernie, Elise, Heidi, Cindy, and Luke.
+They became Jehovah's Witnesses, but he eventually left the religion; he remained a Christian, citing his favorite Bible verses of Matthew 5:15–16 a few months before he died.
+He divorced Mary Jo in 1983 and married Gail Carpenter, one of his former accountants, on August 15, 1987.
+Their son, Alex, was born in 1986.

+Gygax was an avid hunter and target shooter from an early age with both bow and gun.
+He collected guns and owned a variety of rifles, shotguns, and handguns at various times.
+He was a keen supporter of the Chicago Bears.
+He described himself as a "biological determinist" and believed gaming in general to be a male pursuit, stating in 2004 that "it isn't that females can't play games well, it is just that it isn't a compelling activity to them as is the case for males".